-Seat position control adjustment (forward and backward)
+■ Seat position control adjustment

-Pull the slide lever (A) under the seat upward, to move the seat forward or backward.
+(1) Seat position control adjustment (forward and backward) Pull the slide lever (A) upward, to move the seat forward or backward.
+Adjust the seat to the best position for operating the control levers.

-The adjustable amount of seat movement is 5.51 in.
-(140 mm) maximum, in five separate positions.
+The adjustable amount of seat movement is 2.95 in.
+(75 mm) maximum, in five separate positions.